ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

           name: "c"
   directives: []
 ```
-Notice the `curry: true` attribute in the AST marking the function  as one to be curried during the susequent transformation phases.
+Notice the `curry: true` attribute in the AST marking the function  as one to be curried during the subsequent transformation phases.

 I advise you to do the same while you are learning.